miladra/lens/README.md

 # Lens
-This application is written by AI
+This application is written by AI.

 Lens is a powerful, multi-modal translation app for Android that leverages advanced AI models to translate text, images, and audio in real-time.
 Built with modern Android development practices, it provides a seamless experience for understanding content across different languages and formats.

 ## Features